Poseidon-ZKP/merkle-forest/README.md

 ### Semaphore Compatible

-"Merkle Forest" is based on Merkle tree prove, which means no circuit changes are needed, the existig Semaphore circuit and corresponding sdk still work.
+"Merkle Forest" is based on the Merkle tree membership circuit, which means no circuit changes are needed, the existing Semaphore circuit and corresponding sdk still work.

 An onchain lookup table is introduced to map members to the corresponding Merkle tree.